gsnewmark/tin-whistle-tabs/README.md

 Possible arguments are:

-    -abc <filename> - creates a tab for a tune saved in a specified file in a ABC notation
+`-abc <filename>` - creates a tab for a tune saved in a specified file in ABC notation

-    -note <sequence_of_notes> - gives a fingering chart for every note specified as an argument (notes must be separated by a space)
+`-note <sequence_of_notes>` - gives a fingering chart for every note specified as an argument (notes must be separated by a space)

 Supported notes are: ** D E F# G A B C C# d e f# g a b c c# **